orange-org/orange/README.md

 ### How is the communication between `renderer` and `main` secured?

 `main` and `renderer` use a nonce (i.e. password) to communicate with each other.
-This nonce is generated and agreed upon only after all the npm modules have been downloaded, so remote code has no way of knowing what this nonce is.
+This nonce is generated and agreed upon only after all the npm modules have been downloaded, so remote code has no way of knowing what it is.

 <details><summary>Implementation details</summary>

 After the npm modules have been downloaded but before the Orange distributable is created, the string `__NONCE__` in the code will be replaced with a base64 encoded random bytes.
-This nonce is only known to the local Orange code, not to the npm modules.
+Care has to be taken to make sure this nonce is only known to the local Orange code, not to the npm modules.

 </details>